 For further information regarding specific college and department admission requirements, procedures, regulations and deadlines please contact the relevant academic program of interest.
 (Click here for college web-page addresses.)

 Minimum Qualifications for Admission to Masters and Doctoral Programs

 The University of Houston requires the following minimal qualifications for admission to its master's and doctoral programs.
 Additional requirements for admission to specific programs may be imposed by the colleges and departments.
 Applicants should write directly to the department for specific information, as well as consult the appropriate college section of the graduate catalog.
 For more information on application and admission policies contact the Enrollment Services Office.

 Note: The University of Houston does not accept experiential learning for graduate or professional transfer credit.
 In addition, the University of Houston does not accept non-credit work for transfer credit.

 Applicants must have earned a bachelor's degree from an institution accredited by one of the six regional accrediting associations.
 Foreign institutions not accredited by U.S. accrediting agencies must be recognized by the Ministry of Education or another appropriate agency of the country in which the institution is located.
 The university reserves the right to evaluate foreign credentials.
 In general, these evaluations will follow nationally accepted standard practices and will rely on standard references such as the World Education Series published by the American Association of Collegiate Registrars and Admissions Offices.
 Students who transfer from another graduate school must have at least a 3.00 (A=4.00) grade point average on all graduate work attempted.

-Applicants must have earned a master's degree or have completed 30 semester hours of graduate work with a minimum grade point average of 3.00 (A=4.00).
+Applicants must have earned a bachelor's degree or a master's degree as specified by individual programs.
 Students may obtain specific requirements for admission to doctoral programs by writing directly to the department they wish to enter.

 English Proficiency Requirement